Introduction

 In addition, every six years, employers are now required to carry out a summary assessment of each employee's career path.
 This crucial step enables them to check that each employee has benefited from training, certification, validation of acquired experience, or salary or career progression.

 However, the aim is not simply to "play by the rules".
 To remain competitive in the digital race, companies need to continually develop jobs and skills.
-GPEC GEPP represents an opportunity to orchestrate professional development that benefits both the individual and the company.
+Visit GPEC GEPP represents an opportunity to orchestrate professional development that benefits both the individual and the company.

 Steering business transformation using HR indicators